TryKickoff/generator-kickoff/generators/app/templates/_readme.md

 ---
-This project was built with Kickoff, a lightweight front-end framework for creating scalable, responsive sites.
+This project uses Kickoff, a front-end framework for creating scalable and responsive sites.
 For documentation and to find out more, please visit [trykickoff.com](http://trykickoff.com)